fastmiso/fastmiso.github.io/verbil.md

 <img style="float: left;" src="/img/verbil-mini-more.png" hspace="10">

 A translation, a complete grammar, and more.
-Take a look at our <a href=" http://www.fastmiso.com/verbil-ipad-release-notes/ ">release notes</a> to find out more about Verbil's many features.
+Take a look at our release notes for v1.0 below to learn more about Verbil's many features.

 <br/>